kokoalberti/raster-baselayers/README.md

 * [gleam](datasets/gleam/)
 * [hydrosheds](datasets/hydrosheds/)

 These are mostly for personal use, so the files and repo are not very polished at the moment.
-Use at your own risk.
+Use at your own risk, I'm making it public just in case it's useful for anyone.

 See also PostGIS Baselayers, a sister project for vector data at [https://github.com/kokoalberti/postgis-baselayers](https://github.com/kokoalberti/postgis-baselayers).